History of the Special Air Service: 1942

 Their first mission in 1942 was an attack on Bouerat.
 Transported by the LRDG, they caused severe damage to the harbour, petrol tanks and storage facilities.
 This was followed up in March by a raid on Benghazi harbour with limited success although the raiding party did damage 15 aircraft at Al-Berka.
 The June 1942 Crete airfield raids at Heraklion, Kasteli, Tympaki and Maleme significant damage was caused but of the attacking force at Heraklion only Major George Jellicoe returned.
 In July 1942, Stirling commanded a joint SAS/LRDG patrol that carried out raids at Fuka and Mersa Matruh airfields destroying 30 aircraft.

 September 1942 was a busy month for the SAS.
 They were renamed 1st SAS Regiment and consisted of four British squadrons, one Free French Squadron, one Greek Squadron, and the Special Boat Section (SBS).

 Operations they took part in included Operation Agreement and the diversionary raid Operation Bigamy.
 Bigamy, which was led by Stirling and supported by the LRDG, was an attempt at a large-scale raid on Benghazi to destroy the harbour and storage facilities and to attack the airfields at Benina and Barce.
 However, they were discovered after a clash at a roadblock.
 With the element of surprise lost, Stirling decided not to go ahead with the attack and ordered a withdrawal.

 Agreement was a joint operation by the SAS and the LRDG who had to seize an inlet at Mersa Sciausc for the main force to land by sea.
-The SAS successfully evaded enemy defences assisted by German-speaking members of the Special Interrogation Group and captured Mersa Sciausc.
+The SAS successfully evaded enemy defences assisted by German-speaking members of the Special Interrogation Group Part D Squadron and captured Mersa Sciausc.
 The main landing failed, being met by heavy machine gun fire forcing the landing force and the SAS/LRDG force to surrender.
 Operation Anglo, a raid on two airfields on the island of Rhodes, from which only two men returned.
 Destroying three aircraft, a fuel dump and numerous buildings, the surviving SBS men had to hide in the countryside for four days before they could reach the waiting submarine.